Governing and Auditing CI/CD in Regulated Environments

 - No documented third-party exit strategy

 These are systemic weaknesses, not isolated issues.
+For a comprehensive analysis, see Common Audit Findings — Top 10 CI/CD Failures.

 How Governance Supports Continuous Compliance